Indianapolis Carbon Monoxide Poisoning Lawyer

 When individuals burn fossil fuels, namely natural gas, in poorly ventilated areas, they run the risk of creating a carbon monoxide buildup.
 Carbon monoxide is a colorless, odorless, and tasteless byproduct of burned fossil fuels that is highly toxic to humans.

 Carbon monoxide presents a serious danger to humans because of our inability to detect it.
-If you or someone you love has suffered from carbon monoxide poisoning, contact the Indianapolis personal injury lawyers of the Hankey Law Office at (800) 520-3633 to learn if negligence may have been involved in your case.
+If you or someone you love has suffered from carbon monoxide poisoning on someone else’s property, contact the Indianapolis carbon monoxide poisoning lawyers of the Hankey Law Office at (317) 634-8565 to learn if negligence may have been involved in your case.

 Poisoning and Negligence